 THE LADY WHO YEARNED FOR A SON

 Again she had a dream and this time she was with her husband on a romantic boat ride, where out of the blue the bright moon in the sky, fell onto the boat.
-The moon then asked her to be her mother and the lady agreed.
+The moon asked the lady to be her mother and the lady agreed.
 She had hoped that her second born would be a boy, but instead she had another girl , whom she named -‘Moon’

-In a nutshell: True happiness does not lie in getting the things you want or desire but in the contentment with the things you already have.
+Happiness does not lie in getting the things you want or desire but in the contentment with the things you already have.
 For, desires are the cause of all conflicts.
 When you want something and cannot get it you become very frustrated.
 In general, the stronger the craving, the more bitter the frustration.
 Learning to be free from desires is learning how to stay peaceful and blissful.

 Simple Dharma (Luang Phor Kai)